-NOTE: Make sure Wi-Fi is enabled on your computer.
-For more information on enabling wireless on your computer, see the Quick Start Guide that shipped with your computer or at www.dell.com/support.
+(i) NOTE: Make sure Wi-Fi is enabled on your computer.
+For more information on enabling wireless on your computer, see the Quick Start Guide shipped with your computer or see the Setup and Specifications at www.dell.com/support.